 There are online forms such as the form you see above this page where you will just fill up one form and you will get various quotes from the cheapest SR22 insurance companies.
 All you need to do is compare these quotes and choose which quotes is the best for your budget.

 Everyone makes mistakes in life.
 Some people have trouble with their driving record and have lost their license at some point or another.
-If your license was suspended, then you will be required to obtain an SR22 car insurance form prior to getting your license reinstated by the Department of Motor Vehicles.
-When you submit an SR22 car insurance form it states that you have the minimum amount of insurance required by your state and that if your insurance is canceled at any point or you allow for a lapse in time that the insurance company will contact the DMV.
+If your license was suspended, then you will be required to obtain an SR22 insurance form prior to getting your license reinstated by the Department of Motor Vehicles.
+When you submit a cheap SR22 insurance form it states that you have the minimum amount of coverage required by your state and that if your insurance is canceled at any point or you allow for a lapse in time that the insurance company will contact the DMV.

 Most of the time you will find out that you need this insurance when you are attending an administrative court hearing after you have had your license taken away or at facing a probationary driving period.
 During this time a judge will typically order that you submit this form.
 At this point, you, as the driver in question, have to notify your insurance company that the judge has made this request.

 At this point your car insurance will file the form officially with your state DMV on your behalf.
 You cannot file it on your own.
 The insurer has to send it directly.
 Once filed, your DMV could take anywhere from a few days to a few weeks to process it.
 Electronically submitted forms are processed faster than snail mail.
 Remember to request this from your car insurance immediately after a judge or court has asked because there are state deadlines for processing it, and if the DMV does not process it on time because they received it late, you are the one who gets punished.
 You might have your licensed suspended even if it was valid before.
 So do not hesitate.
 Take into account that it could take your DMV up to 2 weeks to process and ask your insurance how long it will take them.

 Understanding the Differences between Full Coverage and Minimum Coverage SR-22 Insurance